deltachat/deltachat-pages/en/help.md

 - Sending and receiving messages takes a few seconds, typically.
 Sometimes there are cases where it takes longer but that is arguably true as well for any other messenger.
-- There is another issue that can delay message deliverly though: receiving messages in the background.
+- There is an issue that can delay message delivery, though: receiving messages in the background.
 For privacy reasons, Delta Chat doesn't use Google Cloud Messaging (GCM) or the Apple Push Notification Service (APNS).
 - On Android, this is usually not a problem, if you allow Delta Chat to run in